Rottingdean Walk: Circular 8 km

 Rottingdean

 Rottingdean is worth a deviation and I had a good potter around before heading onwards.
-There are lots of helpful information boards which include a map and a number of points of interest plotted along the way.
+There are lots of helpful information boards which include a map and a number of points of interest and blue plaques plotted along the way.
 In particular, detour around Vicarage Lane and The Green and visit Kipling Gardens, The Grange and St Margaret’s church.

 Rottingdean walk: Kipling Gardens